 Buying a computer for an employee to use at home gets a little more complicated because you then need to consider that a taxable benefit will likely arise for the employee.
 Same with computer repair and support, if the company gives their employees free repairs/support for their personal computers, it would be considered a taxable benefit for them.“

 To keep things locked down from a security perspective, and crystal clear from an accounting perspective, we recommend company owned computers for everyone.
 If you are unable to make these purchases outright at this time, you can explore leasing options.

 BYOD & Network Security Solutions In Toronto

-If you need help setting up a sound BYOD policy or a network security upgrade for your small business in Toronto, we can help.
-We are TUCU tech u can use, providing small business IT Solutions since 2003.
+If you need computer network support for your small business in Toronto, we can help.
+We are TUCU, providing small business IT Solutions since 2003.